-The condition of Barleyfields Road (North) and Big Ridge Road after the solar farm is constructed will be compared to their condition prior to the commencement of construction.
+The condition of Barleyfields Road (North) and Big Ridge Road after each stage is constructed will be compared to their condition prior to the commencement of construction.

 Any degradation in the condition of the road, as identified through differences evident in the pre and post construction dilapidation surveys, will effectively become the road repair works required.